-5 It is important to note that in this study no changes in the surface mass balance are taking into account, nor are any other ice loss processes other than the ice dynamic discharge into the ocean as it is induced from an increase in basal ice shelf melting.
-This will be pointed out as much as possible.
-In any case wWherever the term Antarctic contribution to sea-level rise is used in this study this refers to the sea-level relevant ice loss induced from basal ice shelf melting only.
+It is important to note that in this study no changes in the surface mass balance are taking-taken into account, nor are any other ice loss processes other than the ice dynamic discharge into the ocean as it is induced from an increase in basal ice shelf melting.
+Wherever tThe term Antarctic contribution to sea-level rise is used in this study this refers to the sea-level relevant ice loss induced from basal ice shelf melting only.